Last updated on February 28, 2026

 Blackblade Reforged | Illustration by Chris Rahn

 Well, then!
-I hope you know feel equipped with everything you need to put attached artifacts to good use.
+I hope you now feel equipped with everything you need to put attached artifacts to good use.

-Equipment is an evergreen mechanic, so we’re nearly assured that Wizards of the Coast will keep 'em coming, and personally, I'm all for it: I love the amount of flexibility they provide!
+Equipment is evergreen, so rest assured that Wizards of the Coast will keep 'em coming, and personally, I'm all for it: I love the amount of flexibility they provide!

-If this mechanical deep dive is the type of article you'd like to see more of, please drop a comment below, or stop by the Draftsim Discord and let us know.
+If this mechanical deep dive is the type of article you'd like to see more of, please drop us a comment, or stop by the Draftsim Discord and let us know.

 Follow Draftsim for awesome articles and set updates: